After-sales, Afterthought?

 Nowhere does this disconnect surface more clearly than in inventory decisions.

-Failures do not follow schedules and operating conditions can vary widely.
-Human behaviour introduces further complexity to the equation.
-Consequently, service organisations must plan not just for what’s likely, but for what’s consequential.
+Just‑in‑time thinking optimises cash.
+It also assumes predictability, but after-sales rarely offers that luxury.
+Failures don't follow schedules, and operating conditions can vary widely.
+Human behaviour introduces further complexity to the equation, and so service organisations must plan not just for what’s likely, but for what’s consequential.

-Holding critical parts can look inefficient on a balance sheet.
-Being without them at the wrong moment is commercially decisive.
+Holding critical parts can look inefficient on a balance sheet, but being without them at the wrong moment is commercially decisive.
+Some organisations recognise this implicitly.
+Others only discover it when a customer can't afford the delay.

 Two Views of Service, Two Outcomes